-User's engagement with these agencies.
-This includes but is not limited to: health and wellbeing, learning, work related, benefits, housing and leisure services/ activities. - 4.11 The Service Provider will support Service Users to develop their own social networks, encouraging links with family, friends, peer support/volunteers and the wider community.
-This will include but is not limited to utilising innovative approaches to facilitating volunteering opportunities such as time-banking.
-The Service User will be supported to resolve any issues with neighbours and to understand their rights and responsibilities as a member of their local community. - 4.12 The Service Provider will be expected to work closely with local communities to help towards building better community resilience and encouraging community participation.
-This will include opportunities to enhance the Service through the provision of unpaid staff members and supporting people to ensure their volunteering experience is positive. - 4.13 The Service Provider will help people to identify transport solutions when required to enable people to participate in community activities, develop social networks, access required services, or to return home from an inpatient service. - 4.14 Independent living skills: The Service Provider will deliver support to help people to develop and increase independent living skills.
-This will include but is not limited to supporting people with securing and maintaining accommodation, managing domestic tasks, managing finances and budgeting, and accessing employment, education and training. - 4.15 The Service Provider will support the Service User to determine whether their accommodation is fit for purpose and to identify opportunities for home adaptations, improvements or repairs when required; or to identify and secure appropriate alternative accommodation and make a planned move when required.
+This will include opportunities to enhance the Service through the provision of unpaid staff members and supporting people to ensure their volunteering experience is positive.

+- 4.14 The Service Provider will help people to identify transport solutions when required to enable people to participate in community activities, develop social networks, access required services, or to return home from an inpatient service. - 4.15 Independent living skills: The Service Provider will deliver support to help people to develop and increase independent living skills.
+This will include but is not limited to supporting people with securing and maintaining accommodation, managing domestic tasks, managing finances and budgeting, and accessing employment, education and training. - 4.16 The Service Provider will support the Service User to determine whether their accommodation is fit for purpose and to identify opportunities for home adaptations, improvements or repairs when required; or to identify and secure appropriate alternative accommodation and make a planned move when required.
 This includes but is not limited to registering and bidding for social housing, as well as identifying and applying for private rented accommodation.
-The Service Provider will ensure that best use is made of existing resources, including but not limited to establishing links with Cornwall Housing's Housing Options service and Cornwall Council's Home Solutions service. - 4.16 The Service Provider will support Service Users to develop and increase daily living skills required to maintain accommodation and manage domestic tasks, including but not limited to paying for utilities, shopping, cooking, cleaning and laundry. - 4.17 The Service Provider will be expected to support people to understand the money that they receive, the bills they need to pay and to access benefits as required.
-People accessing the Service will also be supported to manage debt and to plan for the future. - 4.18 The Service Provider will support people to prepare for and access education, employment and training opportunities as appropriate.
-This will include but is not limited to helping people to identity employment options and making links to programmes and projects set up specifically to support people with health and wellbeing needs to access education, employment and training opportunities.
+The Service Provider will ensure that best use is made of existing resources, including but not limited to establishing links with Cornwall Housing's Housing Options service and Cornwall Council's Home Solutions service.
+The Service Provider will ensure that Service Users living in Supported Accommodation have access to tenancy accreditation training that provides them with evidence of tenancy readiness for housing providers at the point of move on. - 4.17 The Service Provider will support Service Users to develop and increase daily living skills required to maintain accommodation and manage domestic tasks, including but not limited to paying for utilities, shopping, cooking, cleaning and laundry. - 4.18 The Service Provider will be expected to support Service Users to understand the money that they receive, the bills they need to pay and to access benefits as required.
+People accessing the Service will also be supported to manage debt and to plan for the future. - 4.19 The Service Provider will support people to prepare for and access education, employment and training opportunities as appropriate.
+This will include but is not limited to helping people to identity employment options and making links to programmes and projects set up specifically to support people with health and wellbeing needs to access education, employment and training opportunities. - 4.20 Digital inclusion: The Service Provider will be expected to support Service Users to make links to programmes and initiatives set up to increase digital inclusion in Cornwall, in accordance with the Digital Inclusion Strategy described above.
+The national essential digital skills framework defines the digital skills adults need to safely benefit from, participate in and contribute to the digital world. - 4.21 The Service Provider will support Service Users where appropriate to make best use of technological solutions to empower independence.
+This will include but is not limited to consideration of access to apps and online platforms that support independent living and